adams141/UpNote_Reorganizer/README.md

     pip install python-frontmatter

 ### Usage
-- From upnote, export all notes to a folder.
+- From upnote, export all notes as markdown to a folder. (options -> general -> Export All Notes)  check the option to include extra info
 - Put UpNote_Reorganizer.py in that folder
 - Run `python UpNote_Reorganizer.py`